Or Akiva: History

 Or Akiva was founded in the early 1950s as a ma’abara (transit camp) for new Jewish immigrants, the majority hailing from Morocco.
-It was built on the land of the depopulated Palestinian village Barrat Qisarya.
+According to Walid Khalidi, it was built on the land of the depopulated Palestinian village Barrat Qisarya, however the British Census of 1945 does not mention Barrat Qisarya owning any land.
 In the 1990s, new immigrants from the former Soviet Union began to settle there, which led to an upswing in building and development.